 Storytimes on the Lawn

-Join us on the library’s front lawn for some fun stories Saturdays at 11 am and Tuesday, July 25 at 11 am.
+Join us on the library’s front lawn for some fun stories on Saturday, August 5 at 11 am or join our special Storytime on the Lawn, Tuesday, August 1 at 11 am, with the Auburn Police Department and pizza!
 We’ll bring the party inside in case of rain.

-Check out this new summer storytime program for infants and toddlers on Mondays at 11 am.
+Check out this new summer storytime program for infants and toddlers on Monday, August 7 at 11 am.

 Teen Maker Program

 Join us for Game Jam on Monday, August 7 at 1 pm.
 Teens will create interactive, choose-your-own-adventure games around the theme of Building a Better World with Twine using Chromebooks.
 This program is for kids ages 10 and up.
 Supplies will be provided.